SalesConnection/Caction-Support/docs/How_to_Get_Remote_Signature_From_Customer.md

       <img src="img/How_to_Get_Remote_Signature_From_Customer_Step_11.png" alt="How to Get Remote Signature From Customer Step 11">
     </p>

-12. Message has been sent succesfully as the picture shown below.
+12. The message has been sent successfully as the picture shown below.

     <p align="center">
       <img src="img/How_to_Get_Remote_Signature_From_Customer_Step_12.png" alt="How to Get Remote Signature From Customer Result">